georgeeng/Connect_4/readme.md

 }
 ```

+Notice how the class `Game` has a few methods to it.
+This is because we need to count the vertical streaks and horizontal streaks, and then update our totalStreaks object.
+This will be important for our heuristics later on.

-Next we will need to create a few methods on Games prototype that will allow us to update the `totalStreaks` object.
+Let us create a few methods on Games prototype, so that it will allow us to update the `totalStreaks` object, and count the streaks.

 We will implement `vertical_streaks`, `horizontal_streaks`, and `getScore`.